 Give your eyes a break

-It can be hard to find the time to exercise when you’re in a job which has long hours but try your best to do something active outside of your working hours.
+It can be hard to find the time to exercise when you’re in a job which has long hours but try your best to do something active during the day.
 It’s a great stress reliever and can boost your energy levels.
 Try walking to or from work (if you can) a couple of times a week, join the gym or find something else that you enjoy – maybe there’s a netball team you can join with a friend?

 Work hard, play hard!